yhyu13/AlphaGOZero-python-tensorflow/README.md

   7. A rectifier non-linearity

 **Policy Head**
-* 1.A convolution of 2 filters of kernel size 1 x 1 with stride 1
+* 1. A convolution of 2 filters of kernel size 1 x 1 with stride 1
   2. Batch normalisation
   3. A rectifier non-linearity
   4. A fully connected linear layer that outputs a vector of size 192^2 + 1 = 362 corresponding to logit probabilities for all intersections and the pass move